 The Burst of Things tells the stories from the main objects that were integral to Chile’s most recent social outbreak.
 A pot that is on trial, a subway station turnstile which is leapt by a student, a reflective vest who is in the hands of a white supremacist, a 66 million year old fossil used as a weapon, a shirt used as a hood to defy the police, and a presidential speech that decides to unveil itself.
 Ideologies and structures which until now ruled us, are falling apart in front of our eyes.
 This is our attempt to process and rethink reality.

 A pot is on trial and in her defense, she relates how she went from being a teflon pot to becoming the sound of the explosion of social unrest in Chile.

 A reflective vest is leaving testimony of the crime committed by its owner during a citizen demonstration before the police come to arrest them.

 Supported by RED Knowledge Exchange Fund, University of Bristol and Invisible Coop.

 Part of the Ghosts & Apparitions exhibition programme

-Maria Court & Trinidad Piriz’s Artist Spotlight episode is available from 7 September
+Maria Court and Trinidad Piriz’s Artist Spotlight episode is available to view now.

 - Country: Chile